 For example, you could set the notification to inform you 2 hours before the (calculated) ETA and keep informing you every 30 minutes.
 Based on the asset (specific vessel or fleet) of your choice, you will be getting the respective information when the subject vessel or any of the vessels that constitute the subject fleet approaches her destination port.

-Note (regarding the "Vessel to Port Proximity" and "ETA" notifications): you may leave blank the second variable's field (Repeat every).
+Note I: With the ETA notification, you may leave blank the second variable's field (Repeat every).
 This way, you will only be getting one notification with no repeats.